 Mares must not compete after their fourth (4th) month of pregnancy or with foal at foot.

 f) Misuse of aids

-Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated.
+Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated a) Competition areas b) Ground surfaces

 3. Events must not prejudice horse welfare.